felixecho/FVTTTraveller/README.md

 # FVTTTraveller

-An 'system' for Mongoose 1e Traveller and / or Traveller 2300 for Foundary Virtual TableTop. https://foundryvtt.com/
+A 'system' for Mongoose 1e Traveller and / or Traveller 2300 for Foundary Virtual TableTop. https://foundryvtt.com/

 So far: